Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: PRELIMINARIES

 \subsection{Warehouse Definition}

-We consider a customer warehouse defined by the 3-tuple $\mathcal{W} = \{L, Z, W\}$. \begin{itemize} \item $L$ refers to the set of spatially distributed locations within the warehouse and can be further broken down into $L = L_{i} \cup L_{t}$, where $L_i$ and $L_t$ refer to the set of locations with stored items and other locations (such as idle locations and order delivery stations), respectively.

-\item $Z$ defines the order distribution which is dependent on the warehouse's supplier and customer behaviour and is assumed to be known.
-An order $z = \{(p_{0}, q_{0}), \dots, (p_{n}, q_{n})\}$ is sampled from $Z$.
-Each pair $(p, q)$ represents an order-line, where $p$ represents the item and $q$ specifies the required quantity.
+We define a warehouse by the 3-tuple $\mathcal{W} = \{L, Z, W\}$: \begin{itemize} \item $L$ refers to the set of spatially distributed locations within the warehouse, showed in Figure \ref{fig:warehouse}, and can be further broken down into $L = L_{item} \cup L_{delivery} \cup L_{other}$, where $L_{item}$ refers to the set of locations with items stored inside storage mediums, $L_{delivery}$ refers to locations where completed orders or storage mediums are delivered, and $L_{other}$ refers to other locations (e.g. idle or charging locations). \item $Z$ defines the order distribution, which is dependent on the warehouse's supplier and customer behaviour and is assumed to be known.
+An order $z = \{(u_{0}, q_{0}), \dots, (u_{n}, q_{n})\}$ is sampled from $Z$.
+Each pair $(u_k, q_k)$ represents an order-line, where $u$ represents the item and $q$ the required quantity.
+Items $u$ are stored inside a storage medium at an item location $l \in L_{item}$. \item $W = V \cup P $ represents the set of workers, where $V$ and $P$ are homogeneous sets of AGVs and pickers, respectively.
+AGVs $v \in V$ can visit locations $l \in L$, and pickers $p \in P$ can visit locations $l \in L_{item}$. \end{itemize}

-\item $W$ is the set of workers and is comprised of AGVs, $V$, and pickers, $P$, where the workers in each set are homogeneous.
-AGVs are assigned orders sampled from $Z$ with $z^v$ denoting the current order of AGV $v \in V$.
-Successful picking of an order-line requires coordination between AGVs and pickers. \end{itemize}

-For a given warehouse, we seek to derive a joint policy $\pi$ which defines the behaviour of all workers in $W$ such that we maximise the average pick rate $K$, formally denoted with $\pi = \argmax_{\pi} K(W,\pi)$.
-A key desideratum of our solution is to automatically learn optimal policies for any given warehouse configuration and order profile.